mui/material-ui/packages/mui-codemod/README.md

 #### `import-path`

 Updates the `import-paths` for the new location of the components.
-Material-UI v0.15.0 is reorganizing the folder distribution of the project.
+MUI v0.15.0 is reorganizing the folder distribution of the project.
 The diff should look like this:

 ```diff